kaseyvee/results-summary-css-practice/README.md

 This is a solution to the [Results summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-Check out my other solutions on Frontend Mentor at [@kaseyvee](https://www.frontendmentor.io/profile/kaseyvee).
+Check out my other solutions on Frontend Mentor at [@kaseyvee](https://www.frontendmentor.io/profile/kaseyvee) or [frontend-mentor-challenges](https://github.com/kaseyvee/frontend-mentor-challenges).

 ### The challenge